-Based on the beneficial ownership of our common stock as of December 31, 2018, our officers and directors, together with holders of 5% or more of our outstanding common stock and their respective affiliates, beneficially own approximately 45.3% of our outstanding common stock.
+Based on the beneficial ownership of our common stock as of December 31, 2020, our officers and directors, together with holders of 5% or more of our outstanding common stock and their respective affiliates, beneficially own approximately 30.5% of our outstanding common stock.
 Accordingly, these stockholders will continue to have significant influence over the outcome of corporate actions requiring stockholder approval, including the election of directors, merger, consolidation or sale of all or substantially all of our assets or any other significant corporate transaction.
 The interests of these stockholders may not be the same as or may even conflict with your interests.
 For example, these stockholders could attempt to delay or prevent a change in control of the company, even if such a change in control would benefit our other stockholders, which could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of the company or our assets and might affect the prevailing price of our common stock.
 The significant concentration of stock ownership may negatively impact the price of our common stock due to investors' perception that conflicts of interest may exist or arise.
-In addition, Squadron currently has the right to designate four members of our board of directors.
+In addition, pursuant to an agreement with the Company, Squadron has the right to designate up to four nominees for election to the Company's board of directors, depending on the percentage of capital stock beneficially owned by Squadron.
+Currently, three members of our board are Squadron designees.